Now in Abu Simbel, Egypt

 Buried in sand by the 6th century BC and only uncovered by explorer’s shovels two thousand years later, these temples were once again slated to be buried – but this time by Lake Nasser.
 To save them from the advancing waters the United Nations and ten international contractors stepped in, cut the temples into pieces, and relocated them inland and 65 meters higher.

-Arriving in Abu Simbel
+Then in Abu Simbel

 After a quick bus ride from the Abu Simbel airport I pass through an entrance gate and climb a short flight of steps into the courtyard of the Great Temple.
 In front of me is a façade dominated by four huge statues of Ramesses, posed on each side of a large rectangular doorway.
 Entering into an enormous inner hall with larger-than-life-size statues of the pharaoh flanking the interior, huge painted vultures hang from the ceiling and watch over me – the Egyptian equivalent of gargoyles.